Abstract: Methods of physical education and development of children. Starting position

 3. Rules for recording general developmental exercises.

-4. The methodology for conducting general developmental exercises in
+4. Methodology for conducting general developmental exercises in

 Conclusion.